 Course Title Grade Level Credit

 Anatomy & Physiology 10-12 .5

-Prerequisites: Biology, Earth Science
+Prerequisites: Biology, Earth Science, Mastery of the Biology & Earth Science Regents

+Exam

 This course will enable students to develop an understanding of the relationships between the structures and functions of the human body.
 Students will also learn the mechanisms for maintaining homeostasis within the human body.
 Topics covered will include the basic organization of the body and major body systems along with the impact of diseases on certain systems.
 Students will learn through reading, video lessons, case studies, collaborative group work, and labs.
 Students will be responsible for the proper use of lab equipment, lab reports, research, and projects assigned throughout each unit.
 One of the goals of this course is to prepare students with the skills necessary to be successful in future science classes in college and medical fields.